ar1st0crat/NWaves/README.md

 {
 	blockConvolver.Process(input, output, method: FilteringMethod.OverlapSave);
 }
-// input and output must be at least 16384-size arrays of floats (FFT size)
+// input and output arrays must be at least 16384-size arrays of floats (FFT size)
-// Note. for OLS chunk size (FFT size) must be at least twice as large as filter kernel.
+// but chunks, fed to the block convolver, MUST have length <FFTsize> and be fed one after another.

 // =====================================================================================

-// filters act the same way essentially;
+// filters act the same way essentially
+// however input and output arrays can have any length at any given processing step
+// (so the code above will also work for filters);

+// while new input is available
+{
+	filter.Process(input, output, input.Length);
+}

-// for demo let's emulate the frame-by-frame loop:
+// yet for demo let's also emulate the frame-by-frame loop:

+var frameSize = 128;

-var input = signal.Samples;
+// big input array (we'll process it frame-by-frame in a loop) var input = signal.Samples;

-var output = new float[input.Length];
+// big resulting array that will be filled more and more after processing each frame var output = new float[input.Length];

 for (int i = 0; i + frameSize < input.Length; i += frameSize)